flatland-association/flatland-book/getting-started/first-submission.md

 ![submission issue](../assets/images/submission-issue.png)

-The evaluation will take some time! 🕙
+Be patient, the evaluation will take some time! 🕙

 🚉 Next stops
 ---